Internal languages of locally cartesian closed $(\infty,1)$-categories: Some fibration categories of tribes

-where the categories of tribes in red can be equipped with a fibration category structure, and where the indicated morphisms are DK-equivalences, as we will show later in this chapter.
+where the categories of tribes in red can be equipped with a fibration category structure, and where the indicated morphisms are DK-equivalences, as we will show later in this document.